elsacatoire/elsacatoire/README.md

 ## 🙋‍♀️ Few things about me
-👩‍💻 I'm currently focusing on practicing tests and to use more fluently Java and Angular
+👩‍💻 I'm currently focusing on practicing TypeScript and to use more fluently Java and Angular
-🧠 I'm really enjoying learning Python, and I'll soon start diving into Django
+🧠 I'm really enjoying learning FullStack Frameworks and SSR/CSR notions
 👯‍♀️ I'm eager to collaborate on social and eco-friendly projects
 🤔 I'm also looking for help with starting my first "pro" project : a website for my home village in the Pyrenees
 💬 Feel free to ask me about my favorite food, spoiler alert: I can't choose, but I've traveled enough to talk about it for hours